dmi3/teuxdeux/README.md

 #TeuxDeux Unofficial API
+### For Python.
+Works with Neux (Feb 2013 update).

-Since there are no news on [TeuxDeux API](https://github.com/teuxdeux/teuxdeux-api), here's quick'n'dirty hack with most basic functions: authentication, post and list todos.
+Since there are no news on [TeuxDeux API](https://github.com/teuxdeux/teuxdeux-api) for a long time, and developers do not reply, here's quick'n'dirty hack with most basic functions: authentication, post and list todos.
 Can be simply extended if other features are required.

 ##Requirements: